ClairePalandri/ClairePalandri.github.io/_pages/research.md

   - **The Impacts of Right-To-Farm Laws on Agricultural Productivity**
 <span style="font-size:0.8em;">
 *w.
-Anthony D'Agostino, and Eyal Frank*
+Anthony D'Agostino and Eyal Frank*
 </span>